How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 While melatonin doesn’t make you fall asleep, exactly, it does lull the body into a state of quiet wakefulness in the evening that promotes sleep, according to Luis F. Buenaver, PhD, CBSM, assistant professor of psychiatry and behavioral sciences at Johns Hopkins Medicine.
 In the morning, on the other hand, the SCN senses daylight and subsequently suppresses melatonin secretion, and increases cortisol, so you feel more alert and can start your day.

 But several things can mess with this process.
-Factors such as light exposure from laptops, smartphones, and TVs, jet lag after a trip, and even getting older can interfere with appropriate melatonin secretion and prime you for poor sleep—which is why many people turn to supplements.
+Factors such as light exposure (from laptops, smartphones, and TVs), jet lag after a trip, and even getting older can interfere with appropriate melatonin secretion and prime you for poor sleep—hence why many people turn to supplements.

 What Can Melatonin Supplements Be Used for?

-Melatonin supplements won’t magically solve your sleep issues, but they may be useful for initiating sleep (helping you fall asleep) at a certain time by resetting your circadian clock and sleep-wake cycle.
-Look at it this way: Melatonin is acting more as a hormonal indicator to your brain that it’s time to sleep, not a sedative that makes you stay asleep.
-This makes it quite useful for short-term use in some key scenarios: delayed sleep phase syndrome (DSPS) and jet lag, says James Rowley, MD, a board member of the American Academy of Sleep Medicine (AASM) and professor at Wayne State University School of Medicine.
+Melatonin’s ability to adjust your circadian clock makes it quite useful for short-term use in some key scenarios: makes it quite useful for short-term use in some key scenarios: delayed sleep phase syndrome (DSPS) and jet lag, says James Rowley, MD, a board member of the American Academy of Sleep Medicine (AASM) and professor at Wayne State University School of Medicine.
 Melatonin may also help reset your circadian clock if you work the overnight shift, so you can get quality sleep during the day.

 Melatonin and DSPS